ACLoong/acloong/README.md

 # acloong  [![Build Status](https://travis-ci.org/ACLoong/acloong.svg?branch=master)](https://travis-ci.org/ACLoong/acloong)
-An eassy about how to use library in Modern C++
+An easy-to-use library in Modern C++

-### Introduce
+### Introduction

-1. `acloong` is an eassy which uses common components libraries written in modern standard C++.
+1. `acloong` is an easy-to-use common component library which is written in modern standard C++.

 2. All of the `acloong` codes are based on C++11 right now，and they do not depend on any third party's libraries.